UniBreakfast/crud-of-increasing-complexity/0005-simplest-with-ui/README.md

 ## What is this?

 This is the simplest CRUD implementation for HTML, CSS and JS.
 It is based on the [simplest implementation in the browser](../0004-simplest-in-browser/README.md) and adds a UI to it removing the need to interact with the console or making any CRUD operations manually with code.
-It's in memory without any persistant storage between runs for the sake of simplicity.
+It's in memory without any persistent storage between runs for the sake of simplicity.
 Styling is minimal and not the focus of this implementation.

 ## What is CRUD?